thoughtjunky/iitc-webhook/README.md

-# iitc-plugins
+# IITC-plugin
-This repo is for hosting IITC plugins that we make/distribute.
-We'll write a better readme... eventually...
+This is a fork of Forte's PokeNav Quick Copy POI plugin for the Ingress Map.
+Planning to develop it to provide a similar function for Meowth 3.0.